 Stress is something we all experience.
-For humans, stress is actually good in small doses to stimulate our body in a different way.
+For humans, stress is actually good in small doses to stimulate our bodies differently.
 Unfortunately, many of us face chronic stress leaving us in a fight-or-flight response.
-The influence of stress not only effects us mentally, but effects our gut health!
+The influence of stress not only affects us mentally but effects our gut health!

-Something that I have noticed is we are all expected to being on the ball all. the. time.
-Research is finding that we can only be productive for 4-hours at a time and yet we are expected to work 8+ hours per day consistently.
+Something that I have noticed is we are all expected to being on the ball all the time.
+Research is finding that we can only be productive for 4-hours at a time, yet we are expected to work 8+ hours per day consistently.
 This can also be reflected for those in college as we are supposed to have a full course load, have a job, a social life, be healthy, and pretty much have our sh*t together.

 How does all this reflect in our gut health?

 Our gut is our second brain and houses a huge chunk of our immune system (I’m talking 80%).
-This can explain why when our gut is off everything is off.
-What effects our gut effects our brain and vice versa.
-Some of the symptoms you can experience is:
+This can explain why when our gut is off; everything is off.
+What affects our gut affects our brain and vice versa.
+Some of the symptoms you can experience are:

 - Brain fog